trigger-corp/trigger.io-geolocation/module/docs/index.md

 Although geolocation APIs are part of the HTML5 specification, on some platforms, the default permissions dialogs can be cumbersome.
 So we offer an alternative way to get geolocation data.

-##Config Options

-### iOS

-always
-:    Sets whether the iOS Location Manager will receive updates when the app is running in the background.
-By setting this to `true` the following text will be included in the user permission dialog: "Your current location can always be logged, even when this app is running in the background."
-If it is set to `false` the text will instead read: "Your current location can only be logged while you are using this app." (iOS 8 or higher)

 ##API